US Tech Companies Join Forces Against Immigration Travel Ban

 Trump’s orders represent “a significant departure from the principles of fairness and predictability that have governed the immigration system of the United States for more than fifty years,” reads the amicus brief, written by Andrew Pincus of the Washington, D.C.-based law firm Mayer Brown LLP.”
 The Order makes it more difficult and expensive for U.S. companies to recruit, hire, and retain some of the world’s best employees.
 It disrupts ongoing business operations.
 And it threatens companies’ ability to attract talent, business, and investment to the United States.”
 The immigration travel ban denied entry into America even for those with valid visas pertaining to their tech positions for U.S. companies.

-Settle-Based Amazon, one of the largest American electronic commerce and cloud computer company, had filed a declaration of support in the case for the immigration travel ban.
+Seattle-Based Amazon, one of the largest American electronic commerce and cloud computer company, had filed a declaration of support in the case for the immigration travel ban.
 Notably absent from the team was also Oracle, Palantir (co-founded by Trump ally Peter Thiel), Qualcommm, and IBM.
 Recently, the CEO of IBM, Ginni Rometty said that he “conveyed the company’s views directly” to Trump at an in-person meeting last week.
-During that meeting, there was also Telsa and SpaceX CEO Elon Musk who attended.
+During that meeting, there was also Tesla and SpaceX CEO Elon Musk who attended.
 Many other Silicon Valley leaders were supposed to be in attendance at that meeting with Mr. Trump but pulled out last minute due to the intense public backlash against the immigration orders.
 The Inc. magazine had a risky quote saying “the only major tech companies not fighting Trump on immigration are the ones helping him”.
 Inc. magazine is an American monthly publication focused on growth companies.

 The last recorded time that dozens of tech companies joined forces on this large of a scale was when they signed a friend of the court briefs in support of Apple in the smartphone maker’s encryption battle with the federal government.